daniel-dsouza/psychic-octo-giggle/Quick-Start-Guide.md

 ## Important Information

+> The Lutris install script currently tries to download a version of the GE wine runner that does not exist.
+You may receive an error that it failed to retrieve wine.
+We have submitted a request to the Lutris team to fix their install script.
+Until then, work around this issue by installing the runner using the Helper before installing Star Citizen.

 > If you encounter a white launcher, add the `--use-gl=osmesa` argument in Lutris: `Right click the game->Configure->Game options->Arguments`

 > On first launch, the game will stutter with low FPS while shaders are compiled and caches are filled.
 As you run/fly around and travel to different places, performance will increase.